bhavp03/portfolio1/README.md

 # 🚀 Professional Portfolio & Advanced Blog System

-A high-performance, modern web application built for a **Vehicle Controls Engineer**, featuring a dynamic blog engine, real-time engagement tools, and a premium administrative dashboard.
+A high-performance, modern web application built for an **Engineer**, featuring a dynamic blog engine, real-time engagement tools, and a premium administrative dashboard.

 ## 🌟 Key Features